LewczukPiotr/LPS_and_MALA_in_CGD/README.md

 # LPS and MALA in CGD <br />
 The study on Interferon Gamma in Chronic Granulomatous Disease was originally published in 1991 [1].
 The patient-level dataset of the study is publicly available in [2, 3].
 The file as used in this project, cgd.csv, is a slightly modified (recoded) dataset from the frailtyEM package [4].
 The underlying algebraic model derivations are detailed in my master's thesis, which you can find at www.lewczuk.info/lps. <br />
+robots.txt file, meant to opt-out for having the content of this repository used for AI training, is copied, with slight modifications, from https://github.com/healsdata  (accessed on 07.07.2024) <br />.

 <br />
 References: <br />